TheOneGeo/populrDemo/index.md

 </p>

 <p align="center">
 A swipe left allows nightclubs to mutate the value of their estimated queue length.
-We also give them the option to change the value that they increment and decrement by as some venues are larger than others.
+We also give them the option to change the value that they increment and decrement by, as some venues are larger than others.
 </p>

 <p align="center">